wehooper4/Meshtastic-Hardware/NebraHat/readme.md

 Lora Hats for use with Raspbery Pi 2-5, the Nebra Outdoor miner, or other SBC's with pi compatable pinouts to convert them to Meshtastic.

-Pinout and design inspited by Mark Briss's starter edditon hat: https://github.com/markbirss/lora-starter-edition-sx1262-i2c
+Pinout inspited by Mark Briss's starter edditon hat: https://github.com/markbirss/lora-starter-edition-sx1262-i2c

 **Dont sell these without working out something with me first.** Any derivitives shall be at least open scamatic.